N1ghtTheF0x/vrchat-DateTrigger/README.md

 # DateTrigger

-Enable/disable game objects based on time and/or date of the VRChat Servers
+Animate game objects based on time and/or date of the VRChat Servers

 See [this][install-path] for installation